cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="41-organizing-the-file-explorer"></a>
 ## 4.1 Organizing the File Explorer
 Most Python projects have similarly-named directories to organize files in a way that is logical and familiar to other devs.
-The following table lists some of the most common standard directory names.
+The following table lists some of the most common directory names.

 | Directory   | Description                                           |
 |-------------|-------------------------------------------------------|